rails/rails/guides/source/active_job_basics.md

 - **Scheduler**: This takes care of recurring tasks, adding jobs to the queue when they're due.
 - **Supervisor**: It oversees the whole system, managing workers and dispatchers.
 It starts and stops them as needed, monitors their health, and ensures everything runs smoothly.

 Everything is optional in the `config/queue.yml`.
-If no configuration at all is provided, Solid Queue will run with one dispatcher and one worker with default settings.
+If no configuration is provided, Solid Queue will run with one dispatcher and one worker with default settings.
 Below are some of the configuration options you can set in `config/queue.yml`: